MadhavMishra1607/Netflix-Analysis/README.md

 Analysing the above mentioned dataset to genrate the following Insights:

-(i) Who is the Director of Movie named 1000 Rupee Note and When was it released.
+(i) Who is the Director of Movie named 1000 Rupee Note and When was it released.<br>
-(ii) In which year the Highest No. of Movies and TV Shows are released and representing it using a Bar Graph (iii) Finding all the Movies that were Released in the year 2020 (iv) Finding the Title of all TV Show that are made in India (v) Finding Top 10 Directors through the no. of movies and Tv shows they Directed (vi) Category is Movie and Type is Comedies" or "Country is United Kingdom (vii) Movies/TV Shows in which Tom Cruise was casted?
+(ii) In which year the Highest No. of Movies and TV Shows are released and representing it using a Bar Graph<br>
+(iii) Finding all the Movies that were Released in the year 2020<br>
+(iv) Finding the Title of all TV Show that are made in India<br>
+(v) Finding Top 10 Directors through the no. of movies and Tv shows they Directed<br>
+(vi) Category is Movie and Type is Comedies" or "Country is United Kingdom<br>
+(vii) Movies/TV Shows in which Tom Cruise was casted?<br>
-(ix) Movies/TV Shows with maximum duration
+(ix) Movies/TV Shows with maximum duration<br>
-(x) Which Country has the Highest No. of TV shows
+(x) Which Country has the Highest No. of TV shows<br>
-(xi) Category is 'Movie' and Type is 'Dramas' OR Category is 'TV Show' and Type is 'Kids TV'
+(xi) Category is 'Movie' and Type is 'Dramas' OR Category is 'TV Show' and Type is 'Kids TV'<br>

 <h3>Netflix_Analysis.pdf </h3>